HTB-FiveM/htb_garage/README.md

 **Goals**

-I've been developing for FiveM for almost 12 months now.
+I'd been developing for FiveM for almost 12 months now.
 I had never worked with LUA so there was alot of leaning on existing examples to try to learn the syntax and general coding practices for the base language but there's also how to cater for the architecture that FiveM mandates.
 Using ESX 1.2 Final provided us with a fairly solid starting point but that framework has such a fundamentally flawed architecture that we spent alot of time re-writing many of the supporting addon resources to get a stable system.
 My key goal with this first public resource is to build something that can be re-used by anyone and integrate with any framework, be clearly written and easy to adapt over time.
 I am trying to use clean code to demonstrate how people could approach coding to produce better quality work.
 I would like to think that what I do here triggers clearer thinking, particularly for new developers for whom FiveM is their first coding experience.
 I have included some original ideas and re-used standard patterns, for example I've included a clean way for people to configure the identifier they wish to use, eg steam, identifier, discord, etc as well as a neat way to configure the framework in use and be able to cleanly switch between them.
 For sorting a list rather than looping and coming up with the slowest possible pattern in LUA I've used a Binary Tree to add potentially random data into a list sorting efficiently at the time of insert and being able to traverse it efficiently for display.
 I hope my work can help show a different way of thinking about coding for FiveM.

- **Features**

- * Every parking garage has a set number of spawn locations.
-If the first position is occupied by a vehicle or ped then the next spawn location is checked, looping through until one is free or the player is notified that there a no positions available.
- * Vehicle menu can filter the vehicle list as you type.
-The text compares the internal model name of the vehicle as well as plate, display and nickname.
- * Set a nickname for the vehicle.
- * If a vehicle is out in the world you can pay for a retrieve.
- * If you prefer not to pay for a retrieve a GPS waypoint can be added to the minimap.
- * If the vehicle is marked as impounded you won't be able to spawn it.
- * Transfer ownership to another player.
- * All players occupying seats of a boat will be spawned on the dock rather than dropped in the water where the boat was prior to despawn.
- * Event handlers provided to allow vehicles instances to be tracked to avoid vehicle duplication. eg, esx_vehicle shop adds an owned_vehicles record but if you don't put the vehicle away first you can get the vehicle out and have a duplicate, at least with some garages.
-So you can Trigger these events passing the vehicle instance and plate to allow tracking.
-This could also be useful if using an external vehicle impound system where you want to mark a vehicle as disposed when impounded or to track it again once released from impound.

 **Future Direction**